 - 4. OPTIONAL: If you want to use the same system also as a build host, navigate to the client's system profile and check OS Image Build Host as a Add-On System Types. - 5.
-Configure the proxy to run as a branch server.
-For example:
+Configure the proxy to become a branch server.
+On the Uyuni for Retail Server, for example, run: